These recycled DIY decor ideas for your home are easy to do, and turn trash into treasure!

 5. Bicycle Sink Stand

 Are you a big fan of biking?
 Put an old fashioned one to good use!
 Bikes can be used in ways you never imagined; just look at this sink stand!
-This requires some good DIY skills, and you will need some tools for this: drill, brackets and possibly a screwdriver, as well as some planks to serve as the stand, and possibly some plumbing tools.
+This requires some good DIY skills, and you will need some tools for this, like a drill, brackets and possibly a screwdriver, as well as some planks to serve as the stand, and possibly some plumbing tools.
 But the results are worth it!

 6. Pretty Hair Pins